PLAN YOUR TRIP

 Travel

 Visas & Documents: You will need a passport to enter Costa Rica.
 Passports should be valid for at least six months beyond the dates of your trip.
-For most nationalities you can stay 90 days at a time on a tourist visa, but you should check with your consulate regarding visa requirements before travelling.
-Before entering Costa Rica you will sometimes be asked for proof of an onward ticket out of Costa Rica (e.g. plane ticket home, bus ticket to a different country).
-If your onward travel plans will not be finalized before you come to Costa Rica, let us know and we can advise you of how to deal with this requirement.
-If you are staying longer than 3 months we will inform you of the current requirements for renewing your visa.
+For most nationalities you can stay 180 days at a time on a tourist visa, but you should check with your consulate regarding visa requirements before travelling.
+Before entering Costa Rica you will be asked for proof of an onward ticket out of Costa Rica (e.g. plane ticket home).
+If you are staying longer than 6 months we will inform you of the current requirements for renewing your visa.

 During your stay, the law requires that you carry your passport at all times, although a copy usually suffices.
 Keep a photocopy of all key documents, such as passport, driver’s license and credit cards, in a Ziploc deep in your backpack.
 Better still, scan them and send the images to yourself as an email attachment.
 Same with all credit card numbers and key telephone numbers.